 How do you dispose of pine pellet litter?

 To dispose of pine pellet litter, you can either throw it away or compost it.
-Either way, you do it, the litter will eventually biodegrade, so if you are concerned that you are being not eco-friendly by throwing it away rest assured that the litter will soon enough biodegrade in a landfill.
+Either way you do it, the litter will eventually biodegrade, so if you are concerned that you are not being eco-friendly by throwing it away rest assured that the litter will soon enough biodegrade in a landfill.

 How to switch to wood pellet cat litter?